Busca respuestas existentes a tus preguntas de productos y soporte.

 Spam Filtering

 This option allows you to configure spam filtering for your hosted service mailbox with the spam filters.
+For more information on these filters, refer to Answer ID 11713: Managing the new Spam Quarantine.

 Site Information

 This page lists links to the end-user pages of your site(s) and interfaces as well as the administration launch page links.
 It also contains Usage reports and Uptime statistics.
+For additional information on Service Availability metrics, see: Answer ID 12608: Service Availability Metrics found in the Uptime Report.

 My Support Experience Dashboard